Derrick015/Customer_Support_Intent_Classifier/README.md

 - Streamlit team for the excellent web framework
 - ChromaDB for efficient vector storage and retrieval
 - The open-source community for various supporting libraries

-## Support

-For support, email derrick.ofori@zoro.co.uk or create an issue in the GitHub repository.

 ---